 Headquartered in the historic Oliver Sturges House in Savannah Georgia, Morris Multimedia, Inc. continues to grow and build on its reputation as a leader in community journalism.

-From a humble start in 1970 with just two newspapers, Morris Newspaper Corporation has grown steadily and today owns and operates over sixty five publications in nine states and the Caribbean.
+From a humble start in 1970 with just two newspapers, Morris Newspaper Corporation has grown steadily and today owns and operates publications in 8 states.
 These include daily newspapers, non-daily newspapers, arts entertainment weeklies and shoppers.
 A new emphasis on niche publications in the last decade has led to the growth of a stable of specialty publications ranging from real estate to tourist magazines and military publications.
 Morris Newspaper Corporation has earned a reputation as one of the best publishers of community newspapers in the United States.
 Just as importantly, the company has also won the respect of the communities it serves.
-The company today publishes in Kansas, South Carolina, Tennessee, Wisconsin, the U.S. Virgin Islands as well as in its home state, Georgia.
+The company today publishes in Georgia, Kansas, Tennessee, and Wisconsin.

 Morris Network acquired its first television station in 1979 with the purchase of WMGT- TV, an NBC affiliate in Macon, GA.
 Today, Morris Network, a division of Morris Multimedia, owns and operates fifteen CBS, ABC, NBC, FOX, CW, and My Network affiliate television stations as well as twenty-nine other digital affiliate stations which include Bounce, True Crime Network, Grit, Defy TV , Newsy, Ion Mystery, Twist, Quest, True Real, LAFF, QVC, and HSN.

 Overseen by Chief Operating Officer Bobby Berry - a broadcast executive with more than 3 decades of experience, Morris Network continues to grow its portfolio of broadcast throughout the United States.
 This includes investments in digital, event planning, outdoor, syndication, and other exciting technology that are fast changing ours viewers ability to access content when and where they want it.